2024 Solar Incentives Guide for Santa Monica, CA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

 The ITC is applied to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
 You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

 Wondering how the ITC applies to your specific situation?
 Get in touch with your local Santa Monica solar panel installer to get more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-The credit percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit lasts until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the end of the current program.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Santa Monica solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Santa Monica solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives